Data Analytics · GIS & Remote Sensing · Climate & DRR · Cash Programming · Program Leadership

 The Journey

 There’s a particular kind of urgency that drives you when you’ve seen what happens when decisions are made without evidence.
-Early in my career, I watched communities suffer not because help wasn’t available, but because the information to direct that help simply didn’t exist — or existed in fragments scattered across spreadsheets that no one could piece together in time.
+Early in my career, I watched communities suffer not because help wasn’t available, but because the information to direct that help simply didn’t exist — because no one had mapped where the flood risk was highest, because cash transfers reached the wrong households, because satellite data sat in silos while responders worked blind.

 Read the full story →Expertise